 In a "weird panic", Kevin ran back inside.
 It was then that he remembered a voice at the front door occurring at 8am that morning.
 “I was like, This is a private Airbnb.
 I'm not supposed to be getting visitors.
 So I went back to sleep.”
 In actuality, it was the fire marshal telling everyone in imminent danger to get out, fast.
 As the gravity of the situation started to set in, Kev grabbed his vintage Hofner bass—an instrument that’s featured on every Tame Impala record—and his laptop, containing the demos he’d been working on and left.
 As black smoke billowed across the mountain behind him, Kevin escaped—driving the Pacific Coast Highway back to LA.
 By the day’s end, his rented house and everything else inside it would be nothing but ash.

-“I was hypnotised by it,” says Kevin.
-“Flames were twice as high as these double-storey buildings that were right next to it.”
+“I was hypnotized by it,” says Kevin.
+“Flames were twice as high as these double-story buildings that were right next to it.”
 He unlocks his iPhone and shows me a video he took that day.
 Emergency sirens howl.
 Lashes of fire and smog suffocate the horizon.
 The Californian coastline is upended into sheer chaos.
 It’s apocalyptic.

 In a sense, The Slow Rush is bookended by major natural disasters.
 While Kevin and I are talking in his studio’s backyard, two years on from California’s wildfires, Australia is being engulfed with devastating bushfires of its own.
 I’m reminded of the album’s cover-art, a hauntingly beautiful photograph of a home that's been overrun by tonnes of sand.
 At first, I thought it was photoshopped.
 But the place the photograph was taken in—named Kolmanskop—actually exists.
 To document it, Kevin and his photographer Neil Krug trekked deep into the Namib desert to enter a restricted area in southern Africa.